Ada-Developers-Academy/edteam-onboarding/online-tools/zoom.md

 |   ZoomSpruce@adadevelopersacademy.org	|   825393	|   Classroom	|
 |   ZoomPine@adadevelopersacademy.org	|   507328	|   Classroom	|
 |   ZoomBizDev@adadevelopersacademy.org |   471379  |    Used for Thursdays @ Ada sessions with students in internship.   |

+## Recordings

+Sessions recorded to the cloud in Zoom will automatically publish to Panopto for students to watch later.
+Captions will be automatically generated.
+Be aware that automatic captions are not always accurate.